Closing Date: 12/08/2019

 We will prioritise projects that:

-- Seek to increase participation from young people from less affluent social economic groups, hard to reach groups and people who might not usually take part in social action;
+- Seek to increase participation from young people from less affluent social economic groups and young people who might not usually take part in volunteering, campaigning and fundraising activities

 - Are working with young people at the younger end of the spectrum (10-14 years old)

-- Build the appetite of young people to continue with social action; support habit forming behaviour; leave a legacy of behaviour/activity after the funding stops
+- Build the appetite of young people to continue with campaigning, fundraising and/or volunteering and leave a legacy of behaviour/activity after the funding stops

-- Involve young people in planning, delivery and evaluation.
+- Involve young people in consultation, planning, delivery and evaluation

-- Give young people the opportunity to learn new skills and develop their character and confidence.
+- Give young people the opportunity to learn new skills and develop their potential and confidence

 What we will fund:

-- Staff costs – Budget for staffing, including full-time staff, part time staff and other related expenses
+- Staff costs – Budget for staffing, including full-time staff, part time staff, sessional staff and other related expenses e.g. a volunteer coordinator

-- Activity costs – Budget for resources to facilitate a project / activity that fall outside capital, volunteer or staffing costs, e.g. catering, insurance.
+- Activity costs – Budget for resources to facilitate a project / activity (which are not already included as part of equipment, volunteer or staffing costs) e.g. catering, insurance

 What we won’t fund: